-- A dedicated responsible investment team that provides responsible investment advice and research to our investment teams. - Each investment team is responsible for integrating responsible investment considerations into their investment decision-making process. - Specific climate change and carbon metrics and data are produced which enable tracking of our net zero progress. - Specialist proxy voting research and analysis.
+A dedicated responsible investment team that provides responsible investment advice and rese to our investment teams.

+- Each investment team is responsible for integration responsible investment considerations into their investment decision-making process. - Specific climate change and carbon metrics and data are produced which enable tracking of our zero progress. - Specialist proxy voting research and analysis.

-A new Head of Responsible Investment joined in January 2024, who is also a member of the USSIM Executive Committee, and we appointed a Head of Stewardship in September 2024.
-These senior hires reflect the Trustee Board's ongoing commitment to focus on RI.
-The RI team works with investment teams to integrate material RI issues into investment decision making and contributes to developing our visible leadership on RI.
-Read more about how we do this in Principle 7.
+A new Head of Responsible Investment joined in Ja 2024, who is also a member of the USSIM Executive Committee, and we appointed a Head of Stewardsh September 2024.
+These senior hires reflect the True Board's ongoing commitment to focus on RI.
+The RI works with investment teams to integrate material issues into investment decision making and contrib to developing our visible leadership on RI.
+Read mo about how we do this in Principle 7.

-In addition to our RI team (see Principle 7), we also use external service providers to support our stewardship activities.
+In addition to our RI team (see Principle 7), we also external service providers to support our stewardsh activities.
 Read more in Principles 8 and 12.

-USSIM engages with our assets (including exercising voting rights) to promote the long-term success of our investments (see Principles 7 and 9-to-12).
+USSIM engages with our assets (including exercising voting rights) to promote the long-term success of investments (see Principles 7 and 9-to-12).